 Syntax void ClearInputProperties ();

-Remarks Sets all data properties that were populated as a result of firing a DataEvent or ErrorEvent back to their default values.
+Remarks Sets all data properties that were populated because of firing a DataEvent or ErrorEvent back to their default values.
 This does not reset the DataCount or State properties.

 Errors A PosControlException may be thrown when this method is invoked.
 For further information, see “Exceptions” on page C-39.